Home

 If the dogs need saving can I have one?

 The simple answer is no!
 Rochdale Dog Rescue does not rehome dogs from the pound directly to the public.
+The dog is not signed over into our care until they have completed their 7 days and this is often the first time we get to meet them.
 In most cases no history about the dog is known, and until it is moved to rescue and properly assessed nothing is known about its temperament or ability to live with children, other dogs, cats and other pets.
-As a rescue, it would be irresponsible of us to home a dog direct from the pound, and we are not prepared to take that risk.
+As a rescue, it would be irresponsible of us to home an unassessed dog direct from the pound, and we are not prepared to take that risk.
+Most dogs are also not neutered, vaccinated or microchipped at this point.

 Where do the dogs go?